DemocracyOS/democracyos/docs/develop/index.md

 ### Server Side

-If you want to add a new route to DemocracyOS, first thing to do is to create a new module under `lib/site` for it and expose an `app` (an `express` instance) that requires `lib/site/layout`.
+If you want to add a new route to DemocracyOS, first thing to do is to create a new module under the corresponding bundle folder (for example: `lib/site`) for it and expose an `app` (an `express` instance) that requires `lib/site/layout`.
 For example:

 In `lib/site/mypage/index.js`
 ```